Colin-b/pyxelrest/README.md

 ### Logging configuration

-`pyxelrest` module logging configuration can be updated thanks to `%APPDATA%\pyxelrest\configuration\logging.yml` file.
+`pyxelrest` module logging configuration can be updated thanks to `configuration\logging.yml` file within the folder provided at add-in installation.

 [Microsoft Excel] COM add-in logging configuration can be updated thanks to `excel_addin\PyxelRestAddIn.dll.config` file located in the folder provided at add-in installation.

-By default, log files can be found in your `%APPDATA%\pyxelrest\logs` folder and `logs` folder located in the folder provided at add-in installation.
+Log files can be found in your `logs` folder located in the folder provided at add-in installation.

 <p align="center">
   <img src="https://raw.githubusercontent.com/Colin-b/pyxelrest/develop/resources/doc/open_logs.gif" alt='How to open logs'>